paulenriquez/open-webui-config/settings-admin/Interface.md

     USER: Hello, I hope you are doing well!
     ASSISTANT: Hello!
 I'm doing very well, thank you...
     ```
   - **Mode:** COPY.
-The message is a "Conversational Filler" with no core topic.
-The first user message is long.
-Per COPY MODE rules, it is truncated at a word boundary and an ellipsis is added.
+The message contains purely "conversational filler".
+Since the first user message is long, it is truncated at a word boundary and an ellipsis is added.

 4. `{ "title": "🌉 Bixby Bridge" }`
   - **Chat History:**